Bridgwater Shooting Club (Clay Section) Rules

 - Hearing and eye protection is compulsory for all shooters and spectators.
 The wearing of head protection is strongly recommended.
 The Club shall not be liable for any injuries sustained as a result of not wearing the required safety equipment.

-- Traps may only be attended by a Club Official or those nominated by a Club Official.
+- Traps MAY ONLY be attended by a Club Official or those nominated by a

 - It is recommended that shotguns are carried in slips between stands.